dawngraham/timebanks/README.md

 I got compound sentiment scores (using VADER's `SentimentIntensityAnalyzer`) and word counts for each timebank's mission statement and notes.
 Dummy variables indicate if each timebank has a phone number, sponsor, secondary website, Facebook account, or Twitter account listed.
 I also calculated the averages for the number of daily exchanges, number of hours exchanged each day, hours per exchange, number of offers, number of requests, ratio of offers to requests, and number of new members each day.
 Additional features included the number of parent categories for each timebank, total categories (parent and child), the percent of categories with offers and requests, and total talents per parent category per member.

 ## Exploratory Data Analysis
+**NOTE:** Visuals and Modeling information below were created with data collected from 1/24/19 - 2/7/19.
+The EDA notebook has since been re-run with data from 1/24/19 - 3/3/19 and new models have been created.

+--

 Working on this project has been a highly iterative process.
 I used exploratory data analysis throughout data collection, processing, feature engineering, etc. The [EDA notebook](/notebooks/04_tb_eda.ipynb) contains analysis and visualization of the combined data that will be used for modeling.
 This includes a look at data for ALL timebanks compared to INACTIVE and ACTIVE timebanks.
 From this, I anticipated that creating separate models for all timebanks and active timebanks would provide helpful insights.

 |![Boxplots for ALL timebanks](./images/boxplots_all.png) | ![Boxplots for ACTIVE timebanks](./images/boxplots_active.png) |